astral-sh/ruff/README.md

 #### [`banned-api`](#banned-api)

-Specific modules or module members that may not be imported/accessed.
+Specific modules or module members that may not be imported or accessed.

-Note that this check is only meant to flag accidental uses, it can be easily circumvented via `eval` or `importlib` and attempting to ban those via this setting is a futile endeavor.
+Note that this check is only meant to flag accidental uses, and can be circumvented via `eval` or `importlib`.

 **Default value**: `{}`